salrashid123/salrashid123.github.io/writing_developer_logs_gcp/README.md

 ## Cloud Logging Agent

-Apart from the API, Cloud Logging can consume logs emitted by a generic fluentd agent when configured to use [flutnet-plugin-google-cloud](https://github.com/GoogleCloudPlatform/fluent-plugin-google-cloud) or while on GCE/EC2, via the google [cloud logging agent](https://cloud.google.com/logging/docs/agent/) (which is actually still just `fluentd` but with some modifications and an installer)
+Apart from the API, Cloud Logging can consume logs emitted by a generic fluentd agent when configured to use [flutnet-plugin-google-cloud](https://github.com/GoogleCloudPlatform/fluent-plugin-google-cloud) or while on GCE/EC2, via the google [cloud logging agent](https://cloud.google.com/logging/docs/agent/).
+The cloud logging agent is actually still just `fluentd` but with GCP-centric parsers and built in and an installer.

-First we will install the agent on GCE and then the `fluent-plugin-google-cloud` on generic fluentd.
-This article does not show the installation steps on AWS but the links above describe its setup.
+First we will install the `cloud logging agent` on GCE and then the `fluent-plugin-google-cloud` on generic, stan-alone `fluentd`.
+This article does not show the installation steps on AWS and the links above describe its setup.

 ### GCE